 English Literature and English Language are taught to all students across both Key Stages.
 Furthermore all of the students at Robertsbridge will sit both English Language and English Literature at GCSE.
 The students develop their skills in: critical reading for understanding; writing for different purposes and in a range of Speaking and Listening activities.
 Students are encouraged to show initiative and be creative in their studies.

 Students study a range of texts including Pre-1914 short stories, Tiger Wars, The King of Shadows, The Prince of Mist, Shakespeare’s A Midsummer Night’s Dream, Much Ado about Nothing and poetry to name a few.
 Students write in a variety of forms for different audiences and purposes, including letters; autobiographies; articles; reports; essays.

 This transitional year will consolidate and develop the skills gained in Years 7 and 8 and prepare students for the GCSE course in Years 10 and 11.
 Students begin their GCSE courses in term 6 and are re-set accordingly.

 - Years 10 and 11

-From September 2015, Year 10 students will follow the AQA specifications for English Language and Literature.
-This is a new specification where the students are assessed only by examination.
+Year 10 students follow the AQA specifications for English Language and Literature.
+This is a GCSE specification where the students are assessed only by examination.

 At the end of the two years, students will sit two examinations for each subject – a total of four.
 The Literature course includes Shakespeare plays and Nineteenth Century novels by the likes of Jane Austen and Charles Dickens.
 Also studied are either a contemporary novel or play and a wide range of poetry, including the work of the Romantics.
 The texts that we have currently chosen are Shakespeare’s Macbeth, Dickens’ A Christmas Carol and Priestley’s An Inspector Calls.